mbeddr/mps-platform-docs/src/doc/docs/aspects/behavior.md

 @from_file:aspects/diagrams/initialize_node_car_example.puml
     ```

-    > How can I ensure that all created node will have a non-null `HTMLDescription`?
+    > How can I ensure that all created nodes will have a non-null `HTMLDescription`?

     **Using a node factory**